hedyhli/outline.nvim/README.md

   -- Percentage or integer of columns width = 25,

+  -- Whether to highlight the currently hovered symbol (high cpu usage) highlight_hovered_item = true,
+  -- Whether to show outline guides show_guides = true,
+  -- Automatically open preview of code on hover auto_preview = false,
+  -- Automatically open hover_symbol when opening toggle_preview (see keymaps).
+  -- If you disable this you can still open hover_symbol using your keymap -- below. open_hover_on_preview = true,
   -- Behaviour changed in this fork:
   -- Auto close the outline window if goto_location is triggered and not for -- focus_location auto_close = false,

   -- Vim options for the outline window show_numbers = false, show_relative_numbers = false,